prendradjaja/vim-vertigo/README.md

 Vertigo.vim
 ===========

-Vertigo.vim is a Vim plugin is based on a simple idea: that moving up and down using relative line numbers (e.g., `3j`, `15k`) is a very simple and precise way of moving around vertically, and shouldn't require your hands to leave home row.
+Moving up and down using relative line numbers (e.g., `3j`, `15k`) is a very simple and precise way of moving around vertically, and shouldn't require your hands to leave home row.

 To show how Vertigo works, let's look an example: say you want to go to some line that you can see (with `relativenumber`) is 14 lines down.